Arms Trade Drones Environmental Costs of Militarisation Extinction Rebellion: Hastings & St L

 Note however that the General Assembly of the United Nations does not have powers to enforce this Treaty.
 This power lies with the UN Security Council, each of whose Permanent Members has a veto.
 None of the nuclear powers, including the UK, has agreed to support the Treaty.

-The First Meeting of Ratifying States
+The Next Meeting of Ratifying States

 Now it's up to us